💵 500 Gazillion Jobs

 But it's not all doom and gloom, even if the big picture looks dystopian

-Pain for landlords and the over-leveraged as the housing market freeze up
+Pain for landlords and the over-leveraged as global housing markets freeze up

 Doomsday is upon us again.
 Global recession, the zombie apocalypse, or maybe just a quiet one?